Nepiten (Nebivolol Hydrochloride)

 What Is Nepiten Used For?

 Nepiten contains nebivolol hydrochloride and belongs to a group of medicines called beta-blockers.
-It is prescribed to treat high blood pressure and chronic heart failure, usually in combination with other medicines.
+It is prescribed to help manage cardiovascular conditions and is usually used alongside other medications.

 Primary Uses

 Nepiten is used to treat high blood pressure (essential hypertension) and chronic heart failure.
-For heart failure, it is used alongside other medicines to improve symptoms and reduce the risk of hospitalization.
+It helps control these conditions but does not cure them.

 How It Works

-For high blood pressure: Nepiten blocks messages to beta receptors in the heart, slowing heart activity and relaxing blood vessels, reducing the resistance the heart pumps against.
-Blood pressure lowering effects occur after 1-2 weeks, with full effects taking up to 4 weeks.
-For heart failure: It slows the heart rate, makes it beat more regularly, and reduces the pressure the heart pumps against, improving symptoms and reducing hospitalization risk.
+For high blood pressure: Nepiten blocks messages to beta receptors in the heart, slowing heart activity and relaxing blood vessels.
+This reduces the resistance your heart pumps against.
+Blood pressure improvements occur after 1-2 weeks, with full effects taking up to 4 weeks.
+For heart failure: It slows and regulates your heart rate while reducing the pressure your heart pumps against, improving symptoms and reducing hospitalization risk.

 How to Take Nepiten